augmented-os/augmented-os/docs/README.md

 When contributing to documentation:

 1. Use clear, concise language
 2. Include examples where appropriate
 3. Follow the established structure in the [Format Guidelines](./format.md)
-4. Update the last_updated date in the frontmatter